labgrid-project/labgrid/doc/usage.rst

 coordinator.
 Network resources made available by the exporter will prefer their own proxy, and only fallback to LG_PROXY.

+This can be overridden by the ``proxy`` option in the environment config (see :ref:`labgrid-device-config-options`).
+Setting that option to an empty value forces a direct connection without a proxy, even when ``LG_PROXY`` is set.

 See also :ref:`overview-proxy-mechanism`.